madetech/handbook/guides/hiring/referral_policy.md

 ## Additional rules for rewards

 * Employees will receive awards within 30 days of each stage
-* We never say no to a receiving a profile of a referral and will ensure that someone from our TA team contacts that individual within 72hrs of receipt of the profile – you can refer as many time as you wish.
+* We never say no to receiving a profile of a referral and will ensure that someone from our TA team contacts that individual within 72hrs of receipt of the profile – you can refer as many times as you wish.

 Please be sure to evaluate our roles and requirements and make a judgement on suitability to ensure everyone’s time and expectations are well managed.
 * If the same candidate is referred by multiple employees, the first employee gets a reward, so act fast if you know someone that could be suited to our open positions.
-* There is a 12 month time limit on a referred candidate, meaning if you refer someone to us and they are not right for the current positions now, you could still receive a payment if they are hired in the next 12 months.
+* There is a 12-month time limit on a referred candidate, meaning if you refer someone to us and they are not right for the current positions now, you could still receive a payment if they are hired in the next 12 months.
-You will however not receive a payment if you leave Made Tech.
+* You will however not receive a payment if you leave Made Tech.
 * The amount of the reward will align to the level set at the time the introduction was made
 * Any financial reward is of course open to taxation and as such please contact finance should you have any questions regarding the deductions – which will be automatically made in your pay cycle

-Thank you to all of our Made Tech employees for taking the time to consider their networks, social and professional as potential resources for referred candidates.
+Thank you to all of our Made Tech teammates for taking the time to consider their networks, social and professional as potential additions to the team.

 We may change our referral bonus program over time to add more interesting incentives.
 We also reserve the right to abolish certain rewards if they prove ineffective or inefficient.